-- If the First Nation is still interested, they complete an Assessment Questionnaire (HTML | Fill & Print (153 Kb)) and return it to the applicable AANDC Regional Office.
+- The First Nation must also complete an Assessment Questionnaire (Fill & Print form (153 Kb)) and send it to their AANDC Regional Office.

 - Once the adhesion document is signed by the Minister and the First Nation, the First Nation is added to the Schedule of the First Nations Land Management Act.

-What Information is Available?
+What funding is available?

-- FNLM – Readiness Guide for First Nations interested in the FNLM Regime
+- A Guide for First Nations interested in the First Nations Land Management Regime

-- FNLM – Assessment Questionnaire (HTML | Fill & Print (153 Kb))
+- First Nations Land Management Assessment Questionnaire (Fill & Print form (153 Kb))

 - Harper Government Opens Door to Greater First Nations Control over Lands and Resources (New story on the 9 adhered to on dec 12)

-- First Nations Land Management Act
+- Budget 2013 announcement: First Nations Land Management Regime

 - Date modified: